 While some require long car rides away from the city, the trek will absolutely be worth it.
 Check out our top picks for glamping outside of Boston for a lovely fall getaway.

-35-40.
-Or revisit a classic: the Apple Cider doughnut
+15. Revisit a fall classic: the Apple Cider doughnut

 It’s that time of year when local orchards and bakeries start serving those steaming hot, cinnamon-dusted delicacies we call apple cider donuts.
 When you’re craving a fresh-baked doughnut, you don’t have to travel too far to satisfy your cravings.
 Check out our list of the best places in in the city to get one (or a dozen), including: